 Generally the challenge within the heat pump industry is to maintain heat pump efficiency while moving to lower GWP (Global Warming Potential) refrigerants rather than to improve efficiency.

 The largest impact potential innovation is likely to come from overall system design rather than heat pumps themselves.
-The most promising is combining a GSHP with phase change thermal storage, smart controls and time of use tariffs.
-These have the capability of providing running costs savings of 25-35% and carbon savings of 65-80% compared to mains gas.
+The most promising is combining a GSHP with phase change thermal storage, smart controls and flexible time of use tariffs.
+These currently have the capability of providing running costs savings of 25-35% and carbon savings of 65-80% compared to mains gas.

 What do you think will happen to the price of heat pumps in the future, including smaller heat pumps (under 5kw)?